pathoward/pvt_clep_analysis/README.md

 ### **Summary**
 Repo holds scripts that execute data analysis for chlorphedra motion sickness drug studies.
-Aim to demonstrate effectiveness of anticholingeric/stimulant combination dose as well as study methodology for distinguishing between effects of motion sickness and drug-induced drowsiness.
+Aim to demonstrate effectiveness of sedative antihistamine/stimulant combination dose as well as study methodology for distinguishing between effects of motion sickness and drug-induced drowsiness.